CVE-2025-68999 Overview

 Workarounds

-# Disable the vulnerable plugin via WP-CLI until patched
+# Configuration example: disable the plugin via WP-CLI until a patch is applied

 wp plugin deactivate happy-elementor-addons